Shogobg/Blizzard.net-API/README.md

     * Get Item or recipe information
     * Get Artisan information
     * Get Follower information
-* SilverLight library (Requires a proxy on the site of origin to route calls to battle.net if it's running in browser mode)
 * Supports basic caching functionality (Cache Manager implementation not included, but the library supports hooking to any cache manager such as enterprise manager caching block, or MemoryCache)
-* Supports API Key authorization (Requires .NET 4).
-It's not supported in Silverlight.
-* An HTTP Handler to be added on the Silverlight application's site that handles routing calls to battle.net